Ronald DeWolf: Comments about his father

 In the mid-1980s, DeWolf gave several interviews and made sworn statements about his father's history.
 He explained that his father had been "deeply involved in the occult and black magic."
 Aleister Crowley's death in 1947 was a pivotal event that led Hubbard to "take over the mantle of the Beast".
 "Black magic is the inner core of Scientology", DeWolf said.
 "My father did not worship Satan.
 He thought he was Satan."

 "99% of what my father ever wrote or said about himself is totally untrue", DeWolf said in a TV interview in 1983.
 That same year, he told Penthouse magazine that his father was a KGB asset and a drug addict who claimed to be Satan incarnate.
-According to DeWolf, his father was so close to embattled actor Errol Flynn, that Hubbard regarded Flynn as DeWolf's adoptive father, and that together Hubbard and Flynn engaged in such illegal activities as drug smuggling and statutory rape.
+According to DeWolf, his father was so close to embattled actor Errol Flynn that Hubbard regarded Flynn as DeWolf's adoptive father, and that together Hubbard and Flynn engaged in such illegal activities as drug smuggling and statutory rape.
 Speaking on WDVM in Washington, DC, in 1983, on the Carol Randolph Morning Break show, he compared Sea Org with the Nazi SS, and described drug importation operations he alleged his father had been involved in, citing organised crime connections in Mexico and Colombia.
-In his opinion, Scientology was little more than a cult that existed to make money.